• Skip to main content

 Bar Ben Fiddich Tokyo

 Before last year I’d never been to Japan.
-But after two relatively last minute, and unexpected trips I ended up in Tokyo twice in 2018.
+But after two relatively last minute, and unexpected trips I ended up in Tokyo twice in the same year.

 The only criteria was that it be a place we could all get to on Delta miles, and would be a decent place to visit for a week.